-Late Work Policy
+Late Work Policy\

-Note that this late policy applies to major assignments only (Article Summary, Character Analysis, Annotated Bib, Research Paper Final Draft, Midterm Exam-with limits).
-Late work is not accepted for any reason on group assignments such as discussions or peer review.
+\Note that this late policy applies to major assignments only (final essay drafts, Midterm Exam-with limits).
+Late work is not accepted for group work such as discussions or peer reviews.

 - 1. If you submit after the deadline without a prior authorization for an extension, 20% is automatically deducted from your grade, and this penalty increases by 10% each day until submission.
 Major assignments will not be accepted more than one week after the deadline. - 2.
 If technical difficulties prevent you from submitting a major assignment, email me and attach the assignment or document the issue including a timestamp.
 This may help avoid late penalties in the event of technical difficulties, but you're expected to upload the final draft appropriately after technical issues are resolved.
 I will not grade assignments sent via email.